ponsheng/Clang-Checkers/README.md

 * R12_5:  The sizeof operator shall not have an operand which is a function parameter declared as “array of type”

+* R16_2: A switch label shall only be used when the most closely-enclosing compound statement is the body of a switch statement
 # Accelerating compile

 * Change ld to gold or lld